Written by Bernardita Sallato, WSU Extension, IAREC Prosser, Updated August 2023

-Plants need light, carbon dioxide (CO2), water (H2O), and minerals for their development, growth, and producing quality fruit (Marschner 2002).
-Most nutrient uptake for tree fruit occurs through the roots, between bloom and the rapid vegetative growth phase.
-In most perennial tree fruit, however, initial spring growth and early fruit development rely mainly on reserves accumulated the previous season (Weinbaum et al. 1984).
-Fall nutrient management strategies have had positive effects on tree growth in apples (Nielsen et al. 1996) and cherries (Lang 2005), however, the response will vary depending on the site conditions, tree health, tree demand, and others.
+Carbon (C), oxygen (O) and hydrogen (H), taken up in the form of carbon dioxide (CO2) and water (H2O), are the most important nutrients for tree fruit growth and development, representing more than 95 percent of the tree dry matter (Marschner, 2002).
+The rest of the nutrients represent the other 5 percent, and their uptake occurs mainly through the roots, between bloom and the rapid vegetative growth phase.
+In most perennial tree fruit, initial spring growth and early fruit development rely on reserves accumulated the previous season (Weinbaum et al., 1984).
+Thus, fall nutrient management strategies have had positive effects on building those reserves in apples (Nielsen et al 1996) and cherries (Lang, 2005).
+However the effectiveness of fall sprays will depend on the overall tree health, deficiency level and demand.
 Here are some considerations to decide whether fall sprays are needed.

-In tree fruit, macronutrients such as nitrogen (N), potassium (K), phosphorous (P), calcium (Ca), magnesium (Mg), and sulfur (S) are demanded in much larger amounts than micronutrients.
-In most intensive cropping systems, the demand for macronutrients can surpass soil availability (or soil supply), requiring nutrient correction or maintenance.
-For example, K demand in a ‘Gala’ orchard can be 400 times the demand for boron (B) (calculated from Cheng and Raba 2009).
-Under adequate growing conditions (adequate root health and growth, pH between 5.5 to 7.5, well-drained, moderate soil temperatures, etc.) the most effective way to supply nutrients is via soil, following the physiologically natural pathway of nutrients from roots to fruit.
+In tree fruit, macronutrients such as nitrogen (N), potassium (K), phosphorous (P), calcium (Ca), magnesium (Mg) and sulfur (S) are required in much larger amounts than micronutrients (Table 1).
+In most intensive cropping systems, the demand of macronutrients can surpass soil availability (or soil supply), requiring nutrient correction or maintenance.
+For example, K demand in a ‘Gala’ orchard can be 400 times the demand for boron (B) (calculated from Cheng and Raba, 2009).
+Under adequate growing conditions; adequate root health and growth, pH between 5.5 to 7.5, well drained, moderate soil temperatures, etc. the most effective way to supply nutrients is via soil, following the physiologically natural pathway of nutrients from roots to fruit.

-While micronutrients, required in small quantities (parts per million), can effectively be managed with foliar sprays, especially when there are some underground limitations; any root growth-limiting factor; anoxia, nematodes, diseases, etc. extreme soil pH; alkaline soils (pH above 7.5) where zinc (Zn), copper (Cu), manganese (Mn), iron (Fe), and boron (B) are precipitated and unavailable.
-Low soil temperatures (which also affect root growth) or when nutrients are needed early in the season before root uptake takes place.
-Despite the effectiveness of foliar sprays of micronutrients, keeping adequate levels in the soil will benefit root growth and tree health.
+Micronutrient uptake can be affected by root growth limiting factors including anoxia, nematodes, diseases, and alkaline soils (pH above 7.5) where zinc (Zn), cupper (Cu), manganese (Mn) iron (Fe) and boron (B) are precipitated and unavailable.
+Low soil temperatures (which also affect root growth) or when nutrients are needed early in the season before root uptake take place.
+However, micronutrients, required in small quantities (parts per million), can effectively be managed with foliar sprays, especially when there are some underground limitations (Fernandez et al., 2013).
+Despite the effectiveness of foliar sprays of micronutrient, keeping adequate levels in the soil will benefit root growth and tree health.

-Fall nutrient sprays can be utilized for different purposes: to ensure adequate reserves for the following season, to manage vigor and return bloom, or for disease control.
-So, before making a decision, is important to define your needs and purpose.
-In the following report, I provide a few examples and things to consider.
+Fall nutrient sprays can be utilized for different purposes; to ensure adequate reserves for the following season (Johnson et al., 2001, Dong et al., 2002), to manage vigor and return bloom, or for disease control (Beresford et al. 2015, Burchill, 1968, Carreño et al., 1982).
+However, before making a decision, it is important to define your needs and management goals.
+In the following, I provide a few examples and things to consider when deciding which fall foliar nutrient sprays to apply.

-Nitrogen is a highly mobile nutrient in the plant and in the soils, required in large quantities in tree fruit production systems (Table 1).
-In plants, nitrogen is part of many compounds such as chlorophyll, amino acids, proteins, and nucleic acids, and is also part of many metabolic processes.
+Nitrogen is required in large quantities for tree fruit production systems and is a highly mobile nutrient in the plant and in soils (Table 2).
+In plants, nitrogen is a component of many compounds such as chlorophyll, amino acids, proteins, and nucleic acids, and is also part of many metabolic processes.

 lbs N / ton